No pressure on us, what is in our hearts, is on our lips, says Sanjay Raut on CAB

 "We have to clear our doubts on this bill, if we don't get satisfactory answers then our stand could be different from what we took in Lok Sabha."
 Raut was also quoted as saying by PTI.

 "Lok Sabha numbers are different, the situation in the Rajya Sabha is different.
 The government has to reply to our queries.
-Votebank politics is not right.
+Vote bank politics is not right.
 You are trying to create a Hindu-Muslim divide in the country yet again, leave it," Raut said.

 *समस्याएं इतनी ताकतवर नहीं होती,*— Sanjay Raut (@rautsanjay61) December 11, 2019